crlngn/crlngn-ui/README.md

 - **Floating camera dock** - drag and position it anywhere on screen, resize automatically or manually;
 - **Right panel** buttons, sliders and headers have modified dark styles for a more uniform feel;
 - **Settings** allow you to configure macro bar, left controls, camera dock and scene navigation;
-- **Dark style for chat messages** if the selected Foundry theme is Dark (tested on DnD5e 4.x, partial support for other systems);
+- **Dark style for chat messages** - applied if the selected Foundry theme is Dark (tested on DnD5e 4.x/5.x and Pathfinder2e, partial support for other systems);
 - **Compact chat messages** (DnD5e) compact usage buttons to save some space on chat log;
-- **Chat Border Colors** - Select if you want the borders to show player color, roll type, or none;
+- **Chat Border Colors** - Select if you want the borders to show player color, roll type (5e), or none;
 - **Custom CSS Field** to load your own style modifications to your world

 <img src="https://github.com/crlngn/crlngn-ui/blob/main/demo/crlngn-ui-folder-tree.gif?raw=true" width="300px" height="auto" />